 MP for Redditch

-Chris Bloore is the Labour (Co-op) MP for Redditch, elected in 2024.
-He is a backbench MP with committee roles on the Northern Ireland Affairs Committee and on committees for the 16 to 19 Academies Bill and the Unauthorised Entry to Football Matches Bill; he has previously served on the Mental Health Bill [HL] committee in June 2025.
+Chris Bloore is the Labour and Co-operative MP for Redditch, elected in July 2024.
+He sits on the Business and Trade Committee and the Northern Ireland Affairs Committee, and has previously served on a Mental Health Bill committee in June 2025.

-Declares two financial interests: earnings from employment and shareholdings.
+Declares two financial interests: one related to employment and earnings, and one in shareholdings.

 Generated 21 February 2026